The Hele-Shaw semi-flow: Introduction

 Furthermore, we prove $L^p$-contraction estimates ($1\le p \le \infty$) for the dependence with respect to initial data and that any modulus of continuity of the initial data is preserved.
 Moreover, we prove that the solution becomes analytic after a finite time without any regularity assumption on the initial data.
 See \cite{MR2218549} for similar results under stronger assumptions on the initial data.

-\item\textbf{Waiting time and characterization of smoothness for Lipschitz Initial Data}: if $h_0\in W^{1,\infty}(\mathbb{R}^{N-1})$, we provide a comprehensive understanding of the interplay between two scenarios: a waiting time property (where the initial Lipschitz singularity persists for a finite duration) and a smoothing effect (where solutions instantaneously become smooth, see Figure~\ref{Fig:nonacute}).
+\item\textbf{Waiting time and of smoothness for Lipschitz Initial Data}: when the initial data $h_0$ belongs to $W^{1,\infty}(\mathbb{R}^{N-1})$, we provide a comprehensive understanding of the interplay between two scenarios: a waiting time property (where the initial Lipschitz singularity persists for a finite duration) and a smoothing effect (where solutions instantaneously become smooth, see Figure~\ref{Fig:nonacute}).
 As discussed in Remark~\ref{R:2.6}, this extends previous results (\cite{MR1363758,MR2306045,zbMATH05034334,MR4520423}) to the case of an unbounded fluid domain.
 We give a simple proof that moreover applies for general domains (not only subgraphs). \end{enumerate}